of Bees, Hornets & Wasps

 will aggressively attack with little provocation.
 More...

-European Hornet is the best-known species, and
+European Hornet is the best-known

 the only species introduced to the U.S. In general, hornets are the